A market resilient data-driven approach to option pricing: Theoretical Framework

 The simplest parametric model for the continuous-time dynamics of asset prices is geometric Brownian motion (GBM).
 The GBM which is also a Markov process satisfies (M1)-(M3), with no need of auxiliary process $V$ and hence in particular\eqref{SP-condn} holds.
 Therefore, under GBM the theoretical call option price function $C( t,s;K,T;r,\sigma)$ satisfies

 as a consequence of \eqref{OP-condn}.
 The function $C$ is also known as the Black-Scholes-Merton (BSM) formula for a European call option.
 Here we replace $(S(t), V(t))$ by only $S(t)$, since $S$ itself is Markov.
 As a result, the additional variable $V$ is dropped from the option price function.
 The rationale behind such discrepancies in notation in other places is also evident from the context, so the discrepancies cause no ambiguity.
 Next, we consider an extension of BSM model for further discussion.
 Let $(\Omega, \mathcal{F}, \mathbb{F}, \mathbb{P})$ be a filtered probability space, with a Brownian motion $W={W(t)}_{t \geq 0}$ adapted to $\mathbb{F}$.
-We consider $S=\{S(t)\}_{t\ge 0}$ an It\^{o} Process that models a stock, i.e., $S$ satisfies the following SDE
+Let $S=\{S(t)\}_{t\ge 0}$ denote the unique strong solution to the following SDE

-where $\{\mu(t)\}_{t \ge 0}$ and $\{\sigma(t)\}_{t \ge 0}$ are adapted and bounded processes. \begin{definition}[$\rho$-scaling of a process] Given a positive valued process $S= \{S(t)\}_{t\ge 0}$, define $A:= \{A(t)\}_{t \ge 0}$ such that ${A(t)}^{\rho}= S(t)$ for all $t\ge 0$ and for some $\rho > 0$.
+where $\{\mu(t)\}_{t \ge 0}$ and $\{\sigma(t)\}_{t \ge 0}$ are adapted and bounded processes, such that (M1)-(M3) hold.
+The solution admits the explicit representation for an arbitrary initial value $S(0)>0$. \begin{definition}[$\rho$-scaling of a process] Given a positive valued process $S= \{S(t)\}_{t\ge 0}$, define $A:= \{A(t)\}_{t \ge 0}$ such that ${A(t)}^{\rho}= S(t)$ for all $t\ge 0$ and for some $\rho > 0$.
 We call the process $A$ as $\rho$-scaling of process $S$. \end{definition} The $\rho$-scaling is an easy recipe for obtaining a parametric family of processes, all having different risk-neutral return distributions.
-A more precise version of this statement is given in the following lemma. \begin{lem} Assume that $S$ satisfies \eqref{eq-gbm} and $\rho>0$. (i) Both $S$ and its $\rho$-scaling satisfy (M1)-(M3). (ii) The instantaneous volatility of the $\rho$-scaling of $S$ is identical to the instantaneous volatility of $S$ divided by $\rho$. \end{lem} \begin{proof} (i) The strong solution of SDE \eqref{eq-gbm} is
+A more precise version of this statement is given in the following lemma. \begin{lem} Let $\rho>0$.
+Assume that $S$ satisfies \eqref{eq-gbm} such that (M3) holds with no additional auxiliary process $V$.
+Then \\ (i) The $\rho$-scaling satisfy (M1)-(M3). \\(ii) The instantaneous volatility of the $\rho$-scaling of $S$ is identical to the instantaneous volatility of $S$ divided by $\rho$. \end{lem} \begin{proof} (i) Using the explicit solution \eqref{eq:explicit-soln}, the $\rho$-scaling satisfies

-for an arbitrary initial value $S(0)>0$.
-Thus $S$ satisfies \eqref{SP-condn} and (M3) holds with no additional auxiliary process $V$, as $S$ itself is Markov.
-Consequently, $\rho$-scaling of $S$ satisfies

 as $S(0)^{\frac{1}{\rho}} = A(0)$.
 Therefore, $A$ also satisfies \eqref{SP-condn} and (M3).
-Similarly, it is not hard to see that both $S$ and $A$ fulfill (M1), as an application of Girsanov's transformation and the fundamental theorem of fair pricing (See \cite[Example 2 in Subsection 7.4]{KK00}.
+Similarly, it is not hard to see that $A$ fulfill (M1), as an application of Girsanov's transformation and the fundamental theorem of fair pricing (See \cite[Example 2 in Subsection 7.4]{KK00}.

 (ii) Using It\^{o}'s lemma, from \eqref{2.6}, we get